Thannis86/didit-reddit-upvote-example/README.md

 In this push I'm completing the not logged in error page.
 I can see that based on the current error that occurs when you vote when not logged in, the Vote.jsx file creates an error.
 What I have done is create a new page and have the error redirect you to it.

+---

+26/02 3pm

+For this push, I have created post sorting routes, to sort by date and votes.
+I have also created new PostList componants for each page to properly separate them, along with a separate links page.

+---

 Fixes:

 - Schema fails due to comma extra comma in final table

 Stretch Goals:
+Fix page titles on post pages to match the post title Handle the error when you click to vote while not logged in to show a nice error message Sorting posts by date created and votes

+---

+Try to make it so I can’t vote more than once (Fix could be done in the SQL with the constraints (ideally), or in-app code to check the db before adding a new row to the votes table)
+Users can vote an infinite number of times on the same post.
+We’d like to prevent this happening.
+It should be enforced at the Schema level with the UNIQUE constraint but it isn’t working.
+We’d like you to try and fix this, either by correcting the schema (preferable) or if not by implementing the restriction in the application code when the user tries to upvote.

+This is already included in the base code

+---